Joaquin-Murillo/LLM_Literature_Review/README.md

   * C#: Released by Microsoft in 2000 as part of its .NET initiative, combining principles from C and C++ with a focus on simplicity and modern programming paradigms.
 * Adaptation: Each language builds upon its predecessor to address new programming needs while maintaining some syntactic familiarity.

+C still remains a cornerstone of modern computing.
+Its enduring success is due to its portability, efficiency, and foundational role in operating systems like Linux and Windows.
+Furthermore, C's influence on newer languages such as C++, Rust, and Go showcases how a well-designed language can shape the programming ecosystem for decades.
+Even as higher-level languages become more prevalent, C continues to be indispensable in embedded systems, performance-critical applications, and hardware interfacing.

 2. Python ➔ Python 2 ➔ Python 3
 * Evolution:
   * Python: Created by Guido van Rossum, Python was introduced as a high-level, interpreted language emphasizing code readability with its notable use of significant whitespace.
   * Python 2: Python 2 introduced new features like list comprehensions, garbage collection, and Unicode support.
 It became widely adopted and was the standard for many years.
   * Python 3: Introduced in 2008, Python 3 made significant changes to improve consistency and eliminate redundancies, such as better Unicode support and revamped syntax.
 * Adaptation: Despite initial resistance due to backward incompatibility, the community has largely transitioned to Python 3, ensuring the language's continued relevance.

+Python has flourished due to its simplicity, versatility, and extensive libraries like NumPy and TensorFlow, which address emerging trends such as data science and AI.
+Python’s open-source nature and strong support network have allowed it to grow rapidly, with many universities now teaching Python as an introductory programming language, ensuring its longevity.

 3. PHP 4 ➔ PHP 5 ➔ PHP 7 ➔ PHP 8
 * Evolution: